codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 Once a commit happens to a code repository, Codefresh will see which files are changed from the git provider and trigger the build **only** if the changed files match the glob expression.
 If there is no match no build will be triggered.

+> Notice that the `{}` characters are only needed if you have more than one expressions.
+Do not use them if you have a single glob expression in the field.

 This is a very useful feature for organizations who have chosen to have multiple projects on the same GIT repository (monorepos).
 Let's assume for example that a single system has a Java backend, a NestJS frontend and a Ruby-on-Rails internal dashboard.

 {% include image.html